jonathanmarpaung/jonathanmarpaung/README.md

 Hi there!
 I'm a passionate coder and tech enthusiast, currently beginning my undergraduate journey at Telkom University.
 I recently graduated from high school, where I developed a strong interest in programming and exploring various aspects of technology.

 During my school years, I had the honor of representing my region in the National Science Olympiad (OSN) in Informatics:
-- 🥇 1st Place – OSN (District Level), Informatics – 2024
+- 🥇 1st Place – OSN (Regency Level), Informatics – 2024
-- 🏅 Winner – OSN (District Level), Informatics – 2023
+- 🏅 Winner – OSN (Regency Level), Informatics – 2023

 These achievements fueled my drive to learn more.